GBouffard/my-gatsby-contentul-tutorial/README.md

+:ribbon: my Gatsby Contentul tutorial :ribbon:

-:ribbon: Gatsby :heavy_plus_sign: Contentul :heavy_plus_sign: Netlify = :heart: :ribbon:
+Gatsby :heavy_plus_sign: Contentul :heavy_plus_sign: Netlify :heavy_plus_sign: Stripe :heavy_plus_sign: Auth0 = :heart:
-:tophat: + Stripe + Auth0 :tophat:

-This is my first Gatsby + Contentul + Netlify tutorial built from scratch.
+This is a Gatsby site built from scratch and a few tools I wanted to play with.

+notes:

-I also added a shop with Sprite and 2 authentication system: one hard-coded, one with auth0.
+- as weird as it seems there are 2 authentication system: one hard-coded, one with auth0.
+- The design of the site does not matter; only functionalities do.
+- The site is not auto-deployed anymore.
+No deploy should be made anyore because...
+- ...the Contentful space for this site has been deleted.

 [Deploy preview](https://gbouffard-my-gatsby-contentul-tutorial.netlify.com/)

-No deploy should be made to that repo anymore.
-The Contentful Space has been deleted and I have stopped the Netlify auto-deploy.
+No deploy should be made to that repo anymore. and I have stopped the Netlify auto-deploy.

 I used these tutorials: